PharmGKB/PharmCAT/docs/index.md

 ## Running PharmCAT

-Before running PharmCAT [read the instructions on GitHub](https://github.com/PharmGKB/PharmCAT/wiki/Running-PharmCAT) and [the VCF requirements](https://github.com/PharmGKB/PharmCAT/wiki/VCF-Requirements).
+To learn how to run PharmCAT, [read the instructions on GitHub](https://github.com/PharmGKB/PharmCAT/wiki/Running-PharmCAT).
+Please make sure to also read and understand PharmCAT's [VCF requirements](https://github.com/PharmGKB/PharmCAT/wiki/VCF-Requirements).

 ## Examples